anisbet/pipe/Readme.md

   -Y - Grep values in specified columns once greps with -X succeeds.
   -M - Output all data until -Y succeeds.
   -1 - Increment value in specified columns.
+  -3 - Increment value in specified columns by a specific step.
   -k - Run a series of scripted commands.
   -L - Output only specified lines, or range of lines.
   -A - Displays line numbers or summary of duplicates if '-d' is selected.